Back door of an SUV opens up to a mountain view of colorful fall foliage.

 Hog Pen Gap in Blairsville.
 Photo by @chrisgreerphotography

-1. Take a Fall Road Trip in Georgia
+1. Take a fall road trip in Georgia

 Georgia has plenty of routes with varied landscapes to enjoy.
 The Dragon Eyes drive, which winds 77 miles and 715 curves from Blairsville, highlights the north Georgia mountains.
 It passes through Helen and into state parks near trails and waterfalls.
 The Russell-Brasstown Scenic Byway also runs 40 miles from Blairsville to Brasstown Bald, the state’s highest peak, and access points along the Appalachian Trail.